The Best Thing the Agent Did Was Fail

 Root Cause

-Turns out we didn’t have a bad agent.
-We had an onboarding process held together with institutional memory and good intentions.
+Turns out we had an onboarding process held together with institutional memory and good intentions.

-The gaps the agent exposed weren’t new either.
+The gaps the agent exposed weren’t new.
 They were just invisible.
-New hires had probably run into the same walls and filled in the blanks by asking the right person at the right time, or by asking the obvious questions during standup.
+Previous new hires had probably stumbled on the same things but filled in the gaps by asking the right person at the right time, or by asking the obvious questions during standup.

 When the agent couldn’t do either of those things, it failed visibly.

 The process of capturing and consolidating this information for the agent ended up raising the bar for everyone.
-Tribal knowledge stored in people’s heads finally got written down.
-Best practices buried in Slack threads were eventually defined.
+Tribal knowledge stored in people’s heads finally got written down, and best practices buried in Slack threads were eventually defined.

-If the task of capturing this knowledge feels daunting, an agent can help generate these docs for you.
+If the task of capturing this knowledge feels daunting, keep in mind an agent can help generate these docs for you as well.

 Task Failed Successfully